ssbsukirat/medicine/Neurology/Seizure.md

 ### Mechanisms of Epileptogenesis
 - **Definition**: Transformation of a normal neuronal network into one that is chronically hyperexcitable.
 - **Process**: Initial CNS injury leads to structural changes, local hyperexcitability, and further structural changes over time until spontaneous seizures occur.
+- some forms of epileptogenesis are related to ***structural changes in neuronal networks.*** For example, many patients with MTLE have a highly selective loss of neurons that normally contribute to inhibition of the main excitatory neurons within the dentate gyrus

 ### Genetic Causes of Epilepsy
 - **Progress**: Identification of genetic mutations associated with various epilepsy syndromes.